-The PMNS at the collection host is updated whenever a PMDA is installed or removed, and may also be updated when new versions of the PCP or PCP add-on products are installed.
+The PMNS at the collector host is updated whenever a PMDA is installed or removed, and may also be updated when new versions of the PCP or PCP add-on products are installed.
 During these operations, the ASCII version of the PMNS is typically updated, then the binary version is regenerated.

-2.4.2 Missing and Incomplete Values for Performance Metrics
+Missing and Incomplete Values for Performance Metrics